sarnesh444/Internship-Kagool/README.md

 ## Day 15: May18th 2020
 #### Making the wrong right....

-The previous visual was quite simple was'nt it,yes that is not what is expected
+The previous visual was quite simple was'nt it,yes that is not what is expected.
 * I had a catchup with my POC Dylan to talk about the work so far and expectations ahead.
 * I understood the visuals were to be grouped by country and each purchase has to be preserved and should not be summarized.
 * So had to group each entry based on country,after high processing I have reduced the dataset to have only entries of top5 countries by   sales,we wanted to get each sale as a point on the visual from the top5 countries.